Field trip: ARC Pro Basic Self-Rescue

 Required Equipment

-**All the gear listed below except the last 2 items are required for each student**
+**All the gear listed below is required for each student**

 - Basic climbing kit- harness, helmet, shoes- including approach/hiking and climbing

-- Belay device- whichever type(s) you own and use, basic tube-style or autolocking ok
+- Belay and rappel device- whichever type(s) you own and use, basic tube-style or assisted braking ok

 - Personal tether- 120 cm sewn nylon sling or PAS or equivalent